-Finding a balance between your working commitments and studies can be a challenge, but with the rising cost of tuition fees and other training costs, maintaining financial control over your future is vital to starting or continuing a successful career.
-Being able to study alongside holding down a job can be extremely rewarding but requires self-discipline and a suitable support network around you.
+Finding a balance between your working commitments and studies can be a challenge.
+But with the rising cost of tuition fees and other training costs, maintaining financial control over your future is vital to starting a new career or continuing a successful one.
+Being able to study while holding down a job can be extremely rewarding, but it requires high levels of self-discipline and a suitable support network around you.

-Additionally, the job market is so flooded with degrees, having work experience under your belt has become just as important.
-Getting that work experience whilst you’re studying could get you 3 or 4 years ahead of other applicants.
+Additionally, the current job market is so flooded with degrees that having work experience under your belt has become just as important.
+Getting that work experience while you’re studying could push you three or four years ahead of other applicants.

 Finding Time to Study

-You must strike a balance between your work commitments and learning.
+The key, therefore, is to strike a balance between our work commitments and learning.
 Here are some tips to help you manage your studying whilst working full time:

-- Keep your employer updated with your progress and share your schedule with them, they may be able to provide you with flexible working hours or even workplace mentors to support you with your studies.
+Keep your employer updated on your progress and share your schedule with them.
+They may be able to provide you with flexible working hours or even workplace mentors to support you with your studies.
 This will be really useful when it comes to the exam period.

-- Get advice from other students or participants studying alongside you.
-Having another opinion is always helpful when bogged down in your work, and a ‘study buddy’ may also be able to share some great advice on how to balance your priorities.
+Get advice from other students or participants studying with you.
+Having another opinion is always helpful when bogged down in your work.
+Moreover, a ‘study buddy’ may also be able to share some great advice on how to balance your priorities.

 What are the Advantages?

-There are numerous advantages when choosing to study alongside holding down a career.
-There are multiple study options available to workers, such as online courses and distance learning.
-Part-time courses are becoming an increasingly popular choice among workers, with the added benefit of flexibility and ability to self-fund.
+There are numerous advantages when choosing to study while holding down a career.
+With multiple study options available to workers, such as online courses and distance learning, there’s never been a better time to be studying while you work.

-They are often designed to allow participants to work a full-time or part-time job and earn extra cash alongside making progress towards their qualifications.
-Financial support may also be available in the form of grants and government loans, whether you’re studying alongside work or on the job.
+Today’s courses are often designed with students who work a full-time or part-time job in mind.
+This allows them to continue earning a salary while making progress towards their qualifications.
+Financial support may also be available in the form of grants and government loans, whether you’re studying while you work or studying on the job.

 What are the Disadvantages?

-Finding a job that will enable you to continue your studies can be a challenge, however your college or university may have dedicated careers advisors to aid you when looking for work and have links with local employers or work schemes.
+Finding a job that will enable you to continue your studies can be a challenge.
+Nonetheless, your college or university will often have dedicated career advisors who can help you in your job search.
+They may also have contacts with local employers or work schemes.

-For more useful advice and guidance for students and graduates, visit our sister site Developing a Student.
+For more helpful advice and guidance for students and graduates, visit our sister site Developing a Student.